Elastic Bayesian Model Calibration: Dynamic Material Model Calibration

 In this application, we consider the calibration of the Johnson-Cook material strength model for an aluminum alloy using a set of plate impact experiments. \cite{walters2018bayesian} performed a Bayesian model calibration using plate impact experiments by reducing the velocimetry curves to a small set of features considered to be important to strength.
 We show how elastic Bayesian model calibration relies on the entire curve without using human-intensive feature engineering.
 Plate impact experiments achieve high pressure on a material sample by shooting a flyer at high velocity into the sample (plate).
 Lasers measure how the free surface of the sample moves as the shock wave moves through it.
 The result is a trace of the velocity of the free surface of the sample over time, called a velocimetry curve.
-The first column of Figure~\ref{fig:flyer_data} shows measured velocimetry curves along with 1000 simulated velocimetry curves using different settings of the Johnson-Cook model and for three experiments.
+From the computer experiment perspective, we will work with 11 inputs: 5 Johnson-Cook parameters plus 6 experiment-specific parameters (two for each experiment) and the output velocimetry curves on a grid of 200 time points.
+Figure~\ref{fig:flyer_original} shows measured velocimetry curves along with 1000 simulated velocimetry curves using different settings of the Johnson-Cook model and for three experiments.
 To obtain these simulations, the Johnson-Cook model is used within a larger hydrodynamics code that is expensive to evaluate.
-Additionally Figure~\ref{fig:flyer_data} shows the aligned and warping functions along with the shooting vectors corresponding to the measured and simulated curves.
-The misalignment of the experimental curves to the simulated is clear.
+In this example we do not use the observations as the alignment reference, and instead use the first model run.
+Figure~\ref{fig:flyer_calibration3} shows the aligned functions, Figure~\ref{fig:flyer_calibration2} shows warping functions, and Figure~\ref{fig:flyer_calibration1} shows the shooting vectors corresponding to the measured and simulated curves.
+The misalignment of the experimental curves to the simulated is clear for the second and third experiments.
+The two right plots of Figure~\ref{fig:flyer_original} show the experimental data to the right of all of the simulations, This is reflected in the warping functions in the two right plots of Figure~\ref{fig:flyer_calibration2}, which push the experimental timings later than any of the simulations.
+In the shooting vectors of Figure~\ref{fig:flyer_calibration1}, this is reflected with large positive values early in the vector and large negative values lat in the vector, with varying patterns in the middle of the vector.